OUR COUNSELLORS HELP PARENTS WITH:

 Zosia is currently working towards her provisional NZAC registration, she’s a counsellor in training through Masters of Counselling at Massey University.
 She has a Masters of Psychology of Mental Health and Postgraduate Diploma in Counselling.

-In person sessions are at our new office on Level 2, 95-99 Molesworth Street in Thorndon, Wellington.
+In person sessions are at our office on Level 2, 95-99 Molesworth Street in Thorndon, Wellington.
 Online sessions take place on Zoom.

 Contact us now to see how we can help.